Shashwat-Darshan/ihr-django/proposal.md

 | **Phase 4: Authentication & Security** | Implement JWT & OAuth2 authentication, migrate permission models, and enforce security enhancements. | **July 26 - August 5, 2025** |
 | **Phase 5: Optimization & Deployment** | Redis caching, WebSocket support, performance benchmarking, Dockerized deployment, final API documentation. | **August 6 - August 15, 2025** |
 | **Final Evaluation** | Testing, bug fixes, mentor reviews, performance audits, final documentation submission. | **August 16 - August 25, 2025** |

+### **VIII.
+Unit Testing Strategy**

+A robust testing framework is crucial for the success of this migration.
+The testing strategy will include:

+- **Framework:** Utilize `pytest` along with `pytest-asyncio` to support asynchronous testing.
+- **API Testing:** Validate that each FastAPI route behaves as expected and meets performance benchmarks.
+- **Database Testing:** Ensure data integrity post-migration by comparing outcomes with baseline results from the current Django system.
+- **Performance Testing:** Conduct load tests to confirm that the new endpoints achieve response times below 100ms.
+- **Security Testing:** Validate the effectiveness of the new authentication mechanisms and error-handling routines.

+Each test case will be thoroughly documented, with fixtures set up to simulate the necessary environments and ensure reproducibility.

+## **IX.
+Expectations from Mentor**

+I am always looking to learn and improve upon my mistakes.
+I would like my mentors to provide constructive feedback, so we can work together to make my project better.
+This gives me the opportunity to collaborate with them and learn from their experiences as professionals in this field.
+I would also love to understand their motivations for working with the IHR and learn about their career journeys.

+## **X. Other Commitments**

+During the GSoC period, my primary focus will be on this project.
+I do not have any full-time commitments that would interfere with my ability to complete the expected deliverables.
+However, I may occasionally work on personal development projects or engage in my college studies, especially during exam periods.

+## **XI.
+Future Plans After GSoC**

+After the GSoC period is over, I plan to continue contributing to the IHR project by maintaining and improving the backend infrastructure.
+I am also interested in exploring opportunities in backend system architecture, distributed computing, and cloud-native development.
+Additionally, I would love to mentor future GSoC participants and help them navigate the program, as I will have firsthand experience of the challenges and learning opportunities it offers.

+---